 Because of the area we live in, we end up coming into contact with many different cultures.
 What I find so interesting is that each group says the same thing, "You know how Jewish mothers are."
 "You know how Filipino mothers are."
 "You know how black mothers are."
 "You know how Italian mothers are."
 "You know how Polish mothers are."
+"You know how Hispanic mothers are."
+And if there is any other ethnicity I missed, you can insert them here.
 I am very sure that if I talk to any other group I will hear the same thing.
 There is something about mamas wanting to feed people.

-It doesn't matter who the better cook is in the house, it doesn't even matter if you don't even like to cook.
-That quality that is so stereotypical of mothers manifests itself so often.
+It doesn't matter who the better cook is in the house.
+It doesn't even matter if you don't even like to cook.
+That quality that is so characteristic of mothers which manifests itself so often.
+They care for and about others.